MicrosoftDocs/bi-shared-docs/reference-docs/assl/data-type/datasource-data-type-assl.md

 ## Remarks
  When defining out-of-line bindings, the **Name** element is optional.
 Not having to specify a **Name** element allows data sources to be defined within the binding for cubes, partitions, and so on.
 For data sources contained by a **Database** element, **Name** is a required element.

- For more information about data sources, see [Data Sources in Multidimensional Models](../../../analysis-services/multidimensional-models/data-sources-in-multidimensional-models.md).

  The corresponding element in the Analysis Management Objects (AMO) object model is <xref:Microsoft.AnalysisServices.DataSource>.

 ## See Also